sash-tim/ATC-parsing/docs/A note about GPT-5 and ATC commands understanding.md

 Why do we may need semantic parsing if we have GPT-5 and other LLMs?

 Working previously with GPT-4.5, I discovered a few ATC commands where the model had some problems with its interpretation.
 Recently, I tested the same commands using GPT-5 and got correct results.
-Please see examples in [Appendix](#Appendix)
+Please see examples in the [Appendix](#Appendix)

 I started a discussion with GPT-5 about the difference between these two versions in the context of ATC commands interpretation.
-Also, I asked GPT-5 if this is possible to estimate the probability of error in the interpretation of ATC commands by the model itself.
+Also, I asked GPT-5 if this is possible to estimate the probability of error in the interpretation of ATC commands by the model itself (not for a specific command but in general).

-The GPT-5 generated a document that I can share.
+The GPT-5 generated a document that I want share.
 I hope it may be interesting to the ATC-related community.

 *I believe that the analysis and estimations presented in the document below support the idea that we need to validate/double-check results produced by LLM for ATC commands, and semantic parsing is one of the options as a validation tool.*